 2) Be graceful with yourself.
 Life happens and you'll miss a day or two.
 Try and make up for it somehow, rather than beating yourself up over it.
 AND be comfortable with making things up at some point in the 90 days, rather than the next day.
 Some readings are simply shorter than others.
 Maybe use an audio Bible to make up for lost time in the car, read on your lunch break, etc. Just keep track of where you are and where you should be.
-Over time, catching up a day or two isn't at all that difficult and insurmountable as it may seem at first.
-Just commit during these 3 months that when you have some extra free time, you'll be willing to spend 30 mins of it doing some extra reading...
+Over time, catching up a day or two isn't at all that difficult or insurmountable as it may seem at first.
+Just commit during these 3 months, that when you have some extra free time, you'll be willing to spend 15-30 mins of it doing some extra reading...
 And bingo bango bongo, you've caught up.

 3) Read in a way that makes the most sense for you.
-Familiar versions, audio Bibles, multiple times of reading in a day.
+Use familiar versions and audio Bibles, have multiple times of reading in a day.
 This last is my personal favorite.
 I sit down willing to commit at least a half an hour in the morning while all is still relatively still.
 Then in the early evening, I have committed to spend another 30 minutes.
 7 weeks in, I am surprised at how often I have simply found myself pushing through to the 45 morning minute mark to wrap up for the day.
 OR how about setting an alarm on your phone to chime every hour and you spend the minute or two reading 1 chapter at the top of every hour.
 Be creative.
 You might surprise yourself with what you come up with.

 4) Try to talk a buddy into doing it with you.
 Accountability is always a good motivator.